 A traditional money lei looks like the fan fold dollar wheel money flower lei in this photo.
 This is where the bills folded accordion-style.

 Money Lei Tutorial with Ribbon Lei – The Hawaiian tradition of giving a money lei for graduation is a memorable gift.
 This tutorial is easy to do & makes a comfortable to wear graduation lei.

 And there’s the money lei in the maile lei style option, too.
 It contains bills folded in the shape of a leaf seen in the traditional maile lei.

 And the origami money flower lei that is shared in this tutorial.
 And you can find the video tutorial to learn how to make the money flower lei at the bottom of the post.

 This easy money lei tutorial can be adapted by adding more money flowers or even adding beautiful fresh flowers.

-It will take you an hour and a half to two hours to make your first lei, but with a little experience, you should be able to make one in an hour to an hour and a half.
+It will take you an hour and a half to two hours to make your first lei with money, but with a little experience, you should be able to make one in an hour to an hour and a half.

-What you need to make this flower money lei
+What you need to make a money lei

 - Each folded money flower requires 3 bills.